macvogelsang/pd-options/README.md

 ## Usage

+Initialize the class as a global variable. `Opts = Options(definitions, displayOnRight, saveDataPath)`.
+The params are detailed here:
+- **definitions** (required `table`): A table that specifies each option and the sections they live in.
+See the next section for details.
+- **displayOnRight** (optional `boolean`): If `true`, the menu will draw on the right half of the screen instead of left.
+- **saveDataPath** (optional `string`): By default, the class saves user settings to `settings.json` in the game's Data directory.
+Pass a different string here to override that.

+The Options menu extends the `playdate.graphics.sprite` class.
+If you wish to change the zIndex (defaulted to 9999) or the drawOffset, or any other standard sprite property, that's possible with normal sprite methods after initialization.

+Ensure that `gfx.sprite.update()`  is called in the main update loop.
+You will also need `playdate.timer.updateTimers()` if you want key repeat timers to work.

 ### Defining the options
-All of your game's options can be defined declaratively by editing the `optionDefinitions` variable on Line 60 of Options.lua.
+All of your game's options must be defined declaratively by passing an option definition object to the Options() initialization.
 This definition table is a list of sections, and each section contains a header and list of options as follows:
 ```lua
 {
     { header="section 1", options = {{name="opt1" ..}, {name="opt2"}, ...}},